Fine Art Prints

 What about customs duty and taxes?

-Customers ordering products from our Fine Art Prints section to addresses in the US, UK, EU, Canada or Australia don’t have to worry about this.
-Customers receiving Fine Art Print orders to addresses outside of the US, UK, EU, Canada or Australia may be required to pay duties and taxes to claim your package, depending on your local customs office.
+Customers ordering products from our Fine Art Prints section to addresses in the US, UK, Canada or Australia don’t have to worry about this.
+Customers receiving Fine Art Print orders to addresses outside of the US, UK, Canada or Australia may be required to pay duties and taxes to claim your package, depending on your local customs office.
 We don’t have any control over this, and have no way of determining what your duties and taxes may amount to.
 We encourage you to contact your local postal service or customs bureau for more specific information.
-The same goes for T-Shirts and Mugs ordered to addresses outside the UK/EU.
+The same goes for T-Shirts and Mugs ordered to addresses outside the UK.
 Books generally do not incur any duty charges.

 What if I change my mind after ordering?